 The maxilla has 1 body, 4 processes and 6 walls.
 It provides midfacial skeletal support and function for speech, swallowing and chewing.

-The maxilla consists of the body and its four processes: frontal, zygomatic, palatine, and alveolar.
-It has several articulating surfaces, which include:
+The maxilla consists of the a pyramidal body and its four processes: frontal, zygomatic, palatine, and alveolar.

 - Superiorly: frontal bone